samdev-pro/samdev-pro/README.md

 # 🏗️ Sam H — Construction Data Engineer & Digital Delivery Specialist

 I build automation systems and data pipelines that convert raw construction and field data into polished dashboards and insights.

-By bridging construction tech with data engineering, I help teams replace manual Smartsheet/Excel chaos with scalable analytics and reporting tools.
+By bridging construction tech with data engineering, I help teams replace manual Smartsheet/Excel chaos with scalable analytics and reporting tools. **ChatGPT** and **Cursor AI** were leveraged throughout development projects to expedite build time, refine component structure, and enhance code quality — reflecting how AI tools can accelerate real-world engineering workflows.

 I enable construction and commissioning teams to move from manual spreadsheets to automated data pipelines and real-time dashboards.